vmware/vic-product/docs/user_doc/vic_cloud_admin/logging_in_MP.md

 You can access the Management Portal in a web browser by entering the vSphere Integrated Containers appliance IP address and the port that you specified for the portal during the deployment.
 By default the port number is *8282*.

-If you don't know the port number, you can access the portal by going to http://<i>vic_appliance_address</i> and following the **Go to the vSphere Integrated Containers Management Portal** link.
+If you do not know the port number, you can access the portal by going to http://<i>vic_appliance_address</i> and following the **Go to the vSphere Integrated Containers Management Portal** link.

+To remove security warnings when you connect to the Getting Started page or management portal, see [Obtain the Thumbprints and CA Files of the vSphere Integrated Containers Appliance Certificates](obtain_appliance_certs.md) and [Verify and Trust vSphere Integrated Containers Appliance Certificates](../vic_cloud_admin/trust_vic_certs.md).

+If you see a certificate error when you attempt to go to http://<i>vic_appliance_address</i>, see [Browser Rejects Certificates with `ERR_CERT_INVALID` Error](ts_cert_error.md).

 ## Default User Access to the Management Portal ##